Skjuber/ReactForumApp/README.md

 - Routing created with React Router.
 - Fake API served as data.
-- Each user was assinged it's user image.
+- Each user was assigned it's user image.
 - Bootstrap's pop up modal feature was utilizied.

 # Getting Started with Create React App